tdmore-dev/tdmore/docs/book/05-API.md

 data <- predict(tdmorefit, newdata=data.frame(TIME=times, CONC=NA), se.fit=TRUE)
 ```

-Let's now see what the individual prediction `tdmorefit` looks like on a plot.
+Let's now see what the virtual individual prediction `tdmorefit` looks like on a plot.

 ```r